-All international students pay the Health Fee as part of their tuition/ fees and can be seen at University Health Service for a variety of services for free (or at low cost).
-These services include primary care, gynecology/genitourinary care (GYN/GU), behavioral health, nursing services and health education.
+All international students pay the Health Fee as part of their tuition/ fees and can be seen at University Health Service for a variety of services.

-If you are from a country with a very low risk of TB, you may not require further testing.
+If you are from a country with a very low risk of tuberculosis (TB), you may not require further testing.
 If you have lived or traveled in a country with a higher risk for TB, then you will be required to complete a TB test.

 The University of Kentucky does not require proof of immunizations or health forms as a condition of enrollment (other than any related to the TB screening requirement).